Table of Content

 Fraud risk changes the meaning of “good engagement”

 Engagement patterns can also be abuse patterns.
 “More activity” can mean fraud attempts, bot traffic, or social engineering.
-Engagement strategies must incorporate risk-aware suppression and verification states.
+Mobile app engagement strategies must incorporate risk-aware suppression and verification states.

 A practical framework for fintech engagement